A Small Piece of My Story

 I have lived in Massachusetts, Florida, Tennessee, Indiana, North Dakota, Kentucky, Colorado, Oklahoma, New Hampshire, North Carolina, Kansas and Missouri.
 I have traveled through several other states on my many journeys and seem to have an unquenchable wanderlust.
 I definitely have the heart & soul of a gypsy.

 I currently live just outside of Kansas City, Missouri with my wonderful husband and children.
 Even after everything that I have been through in my childhood, and since, I live a happy and amazing life.
-And now I even have a healthy relationship with my mother, we talk on the phone almost everyday, and visit one another every other year.
 My family is my world.

-I tend to spend much of my time reading tarot cards and coaching clients.
-Beyond tarot cards and life coaching, my other passions are aromatherapy, numerology, astrology and photography.
+I tend to spend much of my time reading and teaching tarot cards, coaching clients, and speaking at National Conferences.
+Beyond tarot cards some of my other passions are aromatherapy, numerology, astrology and photography.